nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 }
 ```
 Note that the `removeEventListener` command, used in the v2 code, is used to ensure the `getNonIABVendorConsents` command is invoked only once.
+This ensures the same behaviour as the v1 code.
-Without running the `removeEventListener` command, the `getNonIABVendorConsents` command would be invoked every time a user re-confirms their choices.
+You could remove the `removeEventListener` command if you want to invoke the `getNonIABVendorConsents` command every time a user changes their consent.

 ### The `displayConsentUi` command
 Quantcast v1 implement the command `displayConsentUi`.